sh1boot/sh1boot.github.io/_posts/2024-08-03-naturally-aligned-instruction-set.md

 But more importantly, we can also take the first step into exploiting context.

+### overlapping opcodes

 Supposing the instruction decoder needs to see all 32 bits if it could turn out to be a 32-bit instruction, a compressed instruction doesn't strictly have to be limited to the first 16 bits just because it's compressed.
 It could decode instruction arguments from anywhere in the 32-bit word even if it is marked as a 16-bit instruction.
 It just has to loop back and do this a second time, decoding different bits, if the first instruction was compressed (or if